dhrubo55/personal-blog/content/posts/day-43-learning-about-the-internals-of-jre-jvm-part-1.md

 ### JVM:

 Java virtual machine (JVM) is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to bytecode.
 The JVM is detailed by a specification that formally describes what is required in a JVM implementation.
 Having a specification ensures interoperability of Java programs across different implementations so that program authors using the Java Development Kit (JDK) need not worry about idiosyncrasies of the underlying hardware platform.

+JVM has some important tasks to perform and those are

+1. Loading Code
+2. Verifying Code
+3. Executing Code
+4. Providing Runtime Environment

+**JVM Architecuture**